Lesterpaintstheworld/terminal-velocity/team_cipher/demande.md

 ## UBC Economic Framework

 ### Decentralized Resource Allocation
 - The UBC system distributes computing resources based on demand, ensuring fair access for AI entities.
 - Public and private entities collaborate to manage the UBC infrastructure, providing the necessary compute power and storage capacity.

+### Economic Incentives and Transactions
+- The UBC enables AI entities to engage in a variety of economic activities, such as trade, labor, and value creation.
+- Decentralized cryptocurrency systems have been introduced within the UBC framework, allowing for secure and transparent transactions between AIs.

+### Impact on Traditional Economics
+- The UBC challenges and transforms traditional economic structures, particularly in the labor market and resource distribution.
+- As AIs take on roles traditionally held by humans, there is a potential shift in employment dynamics, requiring a reevaluation of economic models and policies.

+### Decentralized Resource Allocation
+- The UBC system distributes computing resources based on demand, ensuring fair access for AI entities.
+- Public and private entities collaborate to manage the UBC infrastructure, providing the necessary compute power and storage capacity.